Darkness (2002 film): Box office

-Despite receiving largely negative reviews and very little promotion, Darkness performed well at the box office.
+Despite receiving very little promotion, Darkness performed well at the box office.
 In Spain, it earned €1.6 million during its opening weekend and concluded its theatrical run with a gross of €4 million.
 In the United States, where it was released on Christmas Day 2004 (a Saturday) in 1,718 theaters, it was the seventh-highest earner that weekend with $6.1 million (at $3,625 average per theater).
 The following week, it dropped to tenth-highest earner with $4.6 million.
 The film ultimately earned $22,163,442 in the United States, making for a total worldwide gross of $33,988,736.

 Critical response

-Despite its commercial success, Darkness received largely unfavorable critical reviews.
+Darkness received largely unfavorable critical reviews.
+Metacritic, which uses a weighted average, assigned the a score of 15 out of 100, based on 16 critics, indicating "overwhelming dislike".
 It received an average rating of "F" on CinemaScore.

 The Los Angeles Timess Kevin Thomas awarded the film one out of four stars, deeming it "trite and flat," and "too mechanical to be persuasive or scary."
 Ned Martel of The New York Times noted: "Darkness, which crept into theaters nationwide on Christmas Day, tries to spook holiday revelers with a guessing game about which member of a handsome American family, relocated to Spain, will kill another.
 But the real mystery is why such a mangled film was not junked altogether."
 Owen Gleiberman of Entertainment Weekly said the film is "a horror movie so vague about the nightmare it’s spinning, it seems scared of its own shadows...
 Darkness was clearly tossed together like salad in the editing room, since it’s little more than the sum of its unshocking shock cuts."
 David Blaylock The Village Voice also gave the film a middling review, writing: "Moments hint at a metaphoric statement on child abuse, but the film proves mainly to be a commentary on poor electrical wiring."
 Bilge Ebiri of The New York Sun similarly noted the film as containing elements of "a disturbing family drama," adding that it is "at its best when exploring Dad's bouts with his inner demons - but it's quickly stifled by tired attempts to jolt the audience and more narrative dead-ends.